 Our Practice Manager, Alison Douglas and her Assistant, Julie Spence manage a team of 2 Nurse Practitioners, 4 nurses and 20 staff consisting of receptionists, computer operators, filing clerks, medical secretaries and members of our clinical trials team

-We employ four nurses : May Walker, Anne McDonald, Lynne Gilmour and Lorraine Owen.
+We employ three nurses : May Walker, Anne McDonald and Lorraine Owen.
 They are able to provide a wide range of services including dressings, injections, cervical smear tests and assist with family planning, immunisations, minor operations, the treatment of accidents, advice for travellers and a range of other advice for health problems.
 They also provide certain screening clinics like the Diabetic Clinic, Asthma Clinic and Combined Clinic.
 Nurse Walker is also an independent nurse prescriber and can prescribe for a variety of problems

 Dianne Cardno and Angela McKenzie provide a phlebotomy (taking of blood samples) service for our patients every morning Monday to Friday.
 This service allows you the flexibility to organise appointments to have blood samples taken at a time that is more convenient to you.
 A doctor or a nurse may refer you to the phlebotomist and appointments can be arranged at reception.
 Dianne and Angela also undertake the duties of a Health Care Assistant.
 They are able to provide a range of services including ECGs, breath tests, spirometry tests, learning disability health assessments, ear syringing, suture removal, apply dressings (by referral of nurse only) and various injections.
 You may be invited by letter to attend the Health Care Assistant or your Doctor or Nurse may refer you to the Health Care Assistant.

-We work closely with our District nursing colleagues Bernadette Morgan : Team Leader, Margaret Lavery : Deputy Team Leader, Staff Nurses Janie Brown, Shirley Tulloch, Margaret Frew, Fiona Simpson, Marilyn Simpson, John Maxwell, Deborah Bond and Nursing Assistant Carroll McKinnon, They provide a wide range of nursing services for people in their homes.
+We work closely with our District nursing colleagues Bernadette Morgan : Team Leader, Margaret Lavery : Deputy Team Leader, Staff Nurses Shirley Tulloch, Margaret Frew, Fiona Simpson, John Maxwell, Evelyn McGarrity Deborah Bond and Nursing Assistant Carroll McKinnon, They provide a wide range of nursing services for people in their homes.
 They can be contacted at Ballot Road Clinic by telephoning 279253

 We work closely with our Health Visitor colleagues: Donna Frew, Margaret Pieroni, Lesley Lumsden, Margaret Bass, Louise Waddell, Leanne Carmichael.
 They can be contacted at Ballot Road Clinic as follows: